roznet/fit-sdk-swift/README.md

 All the keys and fields are generated from the c structure that are parsed in `fit_convert.c` from the example SDK.
 The file `fit_example.h` contains all the definition and a script fitconv.py parses that and automatically generate the swift code to build the native swift structures.

-When a new SDK is available, after download, the c example should be copied into the sdk directory, and running the `fitconv.py` script will regenerate the swift code.

 ## Why?